neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/NameService/TotalSupply.md

 }
 ```

-After deploying the contract in cli, then you can invoke the contract by typing `invoke 0xe1b3691318ebc7450e58866c520a1f893b305307 totalSupply`，of which the response is shown as below：
+After deploying the contract in cli, then you can invoke the contract by typing `invoke 0xe1b3691318ebc7450e58866c520a1f893b305307 totalSupply`, of which the response is shown as below：

 ```json
 [{